Revised 2011 November 18

 8. Requirements for Receipts

-No funds will be disbursed to any speaker or sponsoring Centre whose application has been approved until receipts evidencing the actual travel expenditures have been received at the National Office.
-For automobile expenses, submit an itemization of kilometres driven – no receipt required.
+No funds will be disbursed to any speaker or sponsoring Centre whose application has been approved until receipts evidencing the actual travel expenditures have been received at the Society Office.
+For automobile expenses, submit an itemization of kilometres driven – no receipt required, but provide receipts for ferry costs.

 9. Where Actual Costs Exceed Estimate